Juan Ruiz

 Juan Ruiz (c.
 1283), known as the Archpriest of Hita (Arcipreste de Hita), was a medieval Castilian poet.
-He is best known for his ribald, earthy poem, Libro de buen amor (The Book of Good Love).
+He is best known for his ribald, earthy poem, El Libro de buen amor (The Book of Good Love).

 Biography

 Origins

 He was born in Alcalá de Henares.
 Little is known about him today, save that he was a cleric and probably studied in Toledo.
 Though his birth name is known to be Juan Ruiz, he is widely referred to by his title of "archpriest of Hita."

 Imprisonment

 According to his own book, he was imprisoned for years, thought to be between 1337 and 1350, as punishment for some of his deeds (if the poem is any guide, they were quite inconsistent with his position as priest).
 However, the poem has long been considered as pseudo-autobiography and the verses that mention his imprisonment appear at the end of the book and are generally thought to have been added after the fact.
 One of his poems states that he was imprisoned on the order of Gil Albornoz, the Archbishop of Toledo.
 It is not known whether he was sentenced for his irregularities of conduct, or on account of his satirical reflections on his ecclesiastical superiors.
 Nor is it possible to fix the precise date of his imprisonment.
 Albornoz nominally occupied the see of Toledo from 1337 to 1368, but he fell into disgrace in 1351 and fled to Avignon.
 A consideration of these circumstances points to the probable conclusion that Ruiz was in prison from 1337 to 1350, but this is conjecture.
 What seems established is that he finished the Libro de buen amor in 1343.
 Indeed, almost nothing is known about the author(s) of the poem or if he was even named Juan Ruiz.
 One scholarly study found hundreds of clerics in mid-fourteenth-century Castile named Juan Ruiz.
 The name appears to be the equivalent of John Smith and may have been chosen to represent the everyman.